 - Shared shower and toilets

 Not including food and accommodation, listed below.
-This cost includes breakfast and arrival and departure transportation from the nearest train station.
+This cost includes breakfast and arrival and departure transportation from the nearest train station (Narbonne or Lézignan Corbières).

 Please note that this workshop is not supported by an educational establishment, and it cannot be paid through this type of financing.
 If this is your case, you can contact Phonurgia, they offer multiple workshops focused on sound practices and they welcome this type of financing.

-18€ / night in a double room (to share with another participant), a total of 126€ for the 7 nights
+18€ / night in a double or triple room (to share with the other participants), total of 126€ for 7 nights.

 Self-service breakfast is included in the workshop cost